edenreich/k8s-operator-generator/README.md

 To get started, follow these steps:

-1. Make sure you have Docker and VSCode installed
+1. Make sure you have Docker and VSCode installed.
-2. Run: `kopgen init <directory>`
+2. Run: `kopgen init <directory>`.
-3. Open the directory in vscode: `code <directory>`
+3. Open the directory in vscode: `code <directory>`.
-4. You supposed to be prompted to open DevContainer, click on "Reopen in Container"
+4. You supposed to be prompted to open DevContainer, click on "Reopen in Container".
-5. Configure: `cp .env.example .env`
+5. Configure: `cp .env.example .env`.
-6. Generate the operator including all of its dependencies, run: `task generate`
+6. Generate the operator including all of its dependencies, run: `task generate`.
-7. Run the operator: `task run`
+7. Run the operator: `task run`.

 ## Need Help?